vimanasystems/ZeroTrustBSD/README.md

 ### **The Sovereign Security Operating System.
 Engineered for Nation-Scale Defense, Tactical Autonomy, and Critical Infrastructure Resilience.**

-In an age where cyber threats evolve faster than our ability to defend, **ZeroTrustBSD** stands as a beacon of digital sovereignty and tactical resilience. **ZeroTrustBSD** is more than just a firewall — it’s a fully integrated, **Autonomous Cyber Defense OS**, built from the ground up on the rock-solid foundation of **OpenBSD**.
+In an age where cyber threats evolve faster than our ability to defend, **ZeroTrustBSD** stands as a beacon of digital sovereignty and tactical resilience.

+**ZeroTrustBSD** is more than just a firewall, it is a fully integrated, **Autonomous Cyber Defense OS**, built from the ground up on the rock-solid foundation of **OpenBSD**.

 This platform was designed for those who demand absolute control, security, and scalability in the most hostile environments.

 Whether you’re securing the borders of a sovereign nation, protecting critical industrial infrastructure, or operating in the unforgiving fields of modern warfare, **ZeroTrustBSD** equips you with the tools to not just react, but **proactively defend**.
-The heart of its design is **Zero Trust** — enforcing strict **identity-based segmentation**, rigorous **compliance automation**, and state-of-the-art **microsegmentation** to ensure that no malicious actor ever moves laterally within your network.
+The heart of its design is **Zero Trust**, enforcing strict **identity-based segmentation**, rigorous **compliance automation**, and state-of-the-art **microsegmentation** to ensure that no malicious actor ever moves laterally within your network.

-Think of **ZeroTrustBSD** as your **first line of defense** — an open-source fortress that’s as tough as the mission it was designed for.
+Think of **ZeroTrustBSD** as your **first line of defense**, an open-source fortress that’s as tough as the mission it was designed for.
 Fully autonomous, highly secure, and adaptable, it scales from the **smallest edge deployment** to the most **complex, multi-tiered infrastructure**.

 Get ready to step into the future of network security, where your firewall isn’t just an appliance, but the **central command layer** of a truly resilient, self-healing, and sovereign digital ecosystem.